 Visit the library and check out lots of living books.

 In our home, it has been the living books that have held the interest of our children.
 The pleadings of “One more chapter!” or “Can we read our literature book before completing our math?” are always good indications to me that my children are interested in a topic, and learning.
 Any time we visit the library, I allow my children to choose a few books that they are interested in reading.
 But I am always sure to pick up a few myself to place in our book basket.
 It never fails that my children will end up poring over those books about Egypt, snakes, knitting, drawing, preparing vegan meals, etc. on their own out of pure curiosity!
 Not every book is a hit, but my children are usually able to find something that strikes their fancy, and often a new season of total immersion in a topic is born.
 All of that, simply through the exploration of a basket of books.

 Keep a good supply of art supplies at hand.

 My two eldest children have loved to create art since the very beginning of our homeschool journey.
 Since they were so interested, I have always kept lots of markers, colored pencils, paints, beads, glitter, sequins, paper, scissors, glue, and the like, on hand.
 Those two would choose how-to-draw books from our local library, bring them home, and get to work practicing drawing horses, cars, insects, faces, dogs, cheetahs, plants, and more.
 They have become pretty talented artists after 9 years of steady practice and honing their skills.
 Over the years I have watched them be creative in other areas, as well, such as photography, writing, and graphic design.
 All of this I think is due to their early access to art supplies.
 They caught the ‘creative bug’ and haven’t let it go since!

-Subscribe to Netflix and allow your children to watch documentaries or channels like Food Network.
+Subscribe to streaming services and allow your children to watch documentaries or channels like Food Network.

 Has your child expressed an interest in a particular topic?
 Help him to begin his research, and then leave him to it.